The Utah Deaf History Museum

 at the Robert G. Sanderson Community Center

-Robert G. Kerr, a 1959 graduate of the Utah School for the Deaf and a board member of the Utah Association of the Deaf, spearheaded the Utah Association of the Deaf Museum Committee.
-He saw the Robert G. Sanderson Community Center as the ideal site for our museum.
-The Division of the Deaf and Hard of Hearing funded this project, which also received support from Philippe Montalette, President of the Utah Association of the Deaf, and Marilyn Tiller Call, Director of the Sanderson Community Center.
-The museum's purpose is not just about preserving our shared history but also about celebrating it, our collective memory, and the unique identity that makes our community so special.
+Robert G. Kerr, who graduated from the Utah School for the Deaf in 1959, has played a vital role in our community as a board member of the Utah Association of the Deaf.
+He's been a driving force behind the Utah Association of the Deaf Museum Committee, envisioning the Robert G. Sanderson Community Center as the perfect home for our museum.
+Thanks to the support from the Division of Services of the Deaf and Hard of Hearing, along with contributions from Philippe Montalette, the President of the Utah Association of the Deaf, and Marilyn Tiller Call, the Director of the Sanderson Community Center, this dream is becoming a reality!

 A Museum at the